Welcome to the Master of Climate Change program!

 The Master of Climate Change (MCC) program is a specialized, course-based (non-thesis) program that is normally completed over a period of three terms (12 months) of full-time studies at the main campus of the University of Waterloo.

-4. Milestone: either a Master’s Research Paper or a four-month Internship Practicum (that includes a reflective experiential learning report)
+5. Milestone: either a Master’s Research Paper or a four-month Internship

 The 3 core courses are typically completed in the first term (Fall).
 The electives are spread out over the Fall and Winter terms.
 We recommend that no more than a total of 4 courses be taken in a term.
 Due to personal interest and course offerings, electives or additional courses may be completed during the Spring term (dependent on course availability).